seanpmaxwell/Trool/README.md

 - Trool iterates the entire spreadsheet first look for all the imports, then it goes back through and initializes all the decision-tables.
 So the ordering of your tables/imports does not really matter.

-- All imports must begin with the cell `Import: importName`.
+- All imports must begin with the cell `Import: "Import Name"`.
 If you pass an import in the imports holder (via `applyRules()`) that has a key matching an import name in the spreadsheet, you will get the warning:
 `!!WARNING!!
 The spreadsheet is using an import name already passed via the imports object.
-The spreadsheet will overwrite the import: VisitorTypes`.
+The spreadsheet will overwrite the import: "Import Name"`.
 <br>